ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Stored Procedures Manual.md

 /
 ```

 #### OPEN_CONNECT

-The OPEN_CONNECT is a stored function which creates TCP sockets and accesses to the remote server with an inserted IP and PORT.
+OPEN_CONNECT is a stored function which creates TCP sockets and accesses to the remote server with inserted IP and PORT.

 ##### Syntax